FiskahSyela29RPL/rinse/README.md

-# UKL PHP - E-Laundry
+# UKL PHP - Rinse

 This is the project I created for UKL.
 Currently on progress so wish me luck.